TestingContributor/gtk3-tutorial/fontchooserwidget.rst

 .. note::

-  The methods contained within the :doc:`fontchooser` object are used by the FontChooserWidget.
+  Internally, the FontChooserWidget uses the :doc:`fontchooser` object to perform actions such as retrieving the selected colour.
+See the FontChooser page for further methods.

 ===========
 Constructor